lena-kilian/lena-kilian.github.io/research/index.md

 ### <a name="data"></a> Data

 **Kilian, L.**, Owen, A., Newing, A., and Ivanova, D. (2021).
 Per Capita Consumption-Based Greenhouse Gas Emissions for UK Lower and Middle Layer Super Output Areas, 2016.
 [Data Collection].
-Colchester, Essex: UK Data Service.10.5255/UKDA-SN-854888.
-[Available here](https://reshare.ukdataservice.ac.uk/854888/)
+Colchester, Essex: UK Data Service.
+[DOI: 10.5255/UKDA-SN-854888](https://reshare.ukdataservice.ac.uk/854888/)

 ### <a name="other_works"></a> Other Works